Manfred Minnich: Career

 Minnich primarily played the trumpet; this was his main instrument throughout his career.
 He wasn't just a trumpet player; he was also a conductor, music composer, and arranger.
 He contributed widely to the post-war music in Germany.
 Minnich was encompassed in many different groups, he was most notable as the founder of the SR Dance Orchestra, there he played and directed music up until 1964.
 He was a part of several more different orchestras, these include Orchester David Summerfield, Orchester Manfred Minnich, Orchester Michael Coster, Tanzorchester Des Saarländischen Rundfunks, The George Winters Band, The George Winters Orchestra, The Manfred Minnich String Orchestra.

 Minnich's career is marked by many key achievements and important dates, founding several different orchestras is a large achievement.
 He led the orchestra till 1964 when he handed it over to Eberhard Pokorny, he stepped down from the conducting role but continued to still contribute as a music editor, this kept his ongoing influence in the music scene.
 Unfortunately, Minnich did not win any awards.
 He was a niche composer, and his talent was not well recognized.
-His most well-known piece is "No More", being used in many pieces of media as well as in popular video games like Roblox, and well known children's cartoon, SpongeBob SquarePants.
+His most well-known piece is "No More", being used in many pieces of media as well as in popular video games like Roblox, and well known children's cartoon, Waltzing Flute being used in SpongeBob SquarePants.